muzgash/kpr/README.md

 As described by the author W.B.
 Arthur(1994):

-"N people decide independentlyeach week whetherto go to a bar on that offers entertainment a certainnight.
+"N people decide independently each week whetherto go to a bar on that offers entertainment a certain night.
 For concreteness,let us set N at 100.
 Space is limited, and the evening is enjoyable if things are not too crowded specifically, if fewer than 60 percent of the possible 100